Optional

 Adds the listener

-function to the end of the listeners array
+function to the end of the listeners

-for the event named eventName
+array for the event named eventName

 .
-No checks are made to see if the
+No checks are made to

 listener